nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 ---
 ## Generics
-* C# has two mechanism for reusable code across different types
+* C# has two mechanisms for reusable code across different types
   * *Inheritance* - expresses reusability with a *base type*
   * *Generics* - express reusability with a “template” that contains “placeholder” types
     * Type safe code